AccumulateNetwork/accumulate-docs/tutorials/cli-tutorial.md

 Since this command actually requires broadcasting to the network, we need to make sure we are connected to a node.
 We do that with the `-s` flag, followed by the server address for the node we want to connect to.

 {% hint style="info" %}
-_Note_: If you're running your own node locally, you don't need to specify the server with `-s`.
-The CLI will connect to your local node by default.
+_Note_: If you're running your own node locally, you will need to specify your local server with `-s`.
 {% endhint %}

 You can find a list of the available servers in the [Networks.go file](https://github.com/AccumulateNetwork/accumulate/blob/develop/networks/networks.go).
 For this tutorial we'll use `https://testnet.accumulatenetwork.io/v1`.